Arina29/WebTechnologiesLabs/laboratoryWork2/README.md

 * Controller - interprets the mouse and keyboard inputs from the user, informing the model or/and view to change as appropriate

 In this laboratory work, I integrated my first laboratory work into my application, in order to accomplish this task, I loaded all my .css files into Content folder and all .js into Scripts folder, then I added BundleConfig.cs(a tehnique used to improve the request load time, by reducing the number of request to the server).
-Next step was configuring the layouts, I have a _Layout.cshtml, it contains the pages common elemments(navbar and footer) and also a layout for each other pages(Index, About, Contacts etc)
+Next step was configuring the layouts, I have a _Layout.cshtml file, that contains the pages common elemments(navbar and footer) and also a layout for each other pages(Index, About, Contacts etc)